tinystacks/precloud/README.md

 This package is an open source command line interface that is run before deploying to the cloud.
 It contains rules that check for names, quotas, and resource-specific constraints to make sure that your infrastructure code can be deployed successfully.

+### Use cases
+1. Harden your deployments.
+Ensure that you haven't defined resources that already exist so that you don't have to fail during deployments.
+1. Enforce organizational resource patterns.
+Use resource checks to ensure resources are named and tagged correctly.
+1. Maintain security standards.
+Use template check plugins to make sure that you're not launching things outside of VPCs, leaving public IPs open, or allowing global access to S3 buckets.

 ## How it works